 This content was published first in The Sunday Letters Journal: https://sundayletters.larrygmaguire.com/p/becoming-magnolia by Larry G. Maguire on Thu, 06 Apr 2023 08:23:53 GMT

 Magnolia was the standard in the 80s and 90s, maybe even beyond that.
-Any commercial painter will tell you that this was the go-to of every decorator or builder who was merely interested in getting the job done.
-It’s cheap, and it’s everywhere, and if you just need to get a coat on the walls, then Magnolia was yer man.
-To use something other than that required thought, consideration, creativity and planning.
+Any commercial painter will tell you that Magnolia was the go-to colour of every decorator or builder who just wanted the job done.
+It’s cheap, and it’s everywhere.
+If you just need to get a coat on the walls, then Magnolia was yer man.
+To use something other than that requires thought, consideration, creativity and planning.

 Writing is like that.
-As I sit in front of this machine, I know where I need to go to avoid magnolia.
-I consider the depths to which I need to descend in myself to produce something of any value to you, and I turn away from it.
+As I sit in front of this machine, I know where I need to go to avoid Magnolia.
+I consider the depths to which I need to descend in myself to produce something of any value, and I turn away from it.
 Then nothing is written.
 I get nothing, and readers get nothing, either.
-The walls are left bare.
+We leave the walls bare.

-We know what kind of work we want to do.
-We know the kind of work that gets attention without trying.
-The paradox is that when we have little or no concern for what others think and do it from a place of intrinsic motivation, there’s a greater chance of it carrying meaning and value than otherwise.
-It’s the stuff we would do even if we weren’t getting paid for it.
+We know what kind of work we want to do, and we know the kind of work that gets attention.
+The paradox is that when we have little or no concern for what others think and do it from a place of intrinsic motivation, there’s a greater chance of it carrying meaning and value.
+It’s the stuff we would do even if no one were paying us for it.

 So why don’t we do it?
 What’s the problem?

-Well, it’s kind of like the way we’ve been schooled to think and feel…if the work doesn’t produce a measurable value now or very soon from now, what’s the point?
-And what’s the point of spending hours or even a couple of days on something that few or nobody we ever see?
+Well, it’s kind of like the way the world has taught us to think and feel.
+If the work doesn’t produce a measurable value now or very soon from now, what’s the point?
+And what’s the point of spending hours or even a couple of days on something that few or nobody ever sees?

 Flawed logic.